Strength of Minibatch Noise in SGD: Applications

 \subsection{Second-order Methods}

-Understanding stochastic second-order methods (including the adaptive gradient methods) is important for deep learning \citep{agarwal2017second, zhiyi2021distributional}.
+Understanding stochastic second-order methods (including the adaptive gradient methods) is also important for deep learning \citep{agarwal2017second, zhang2021distributional, martens2014insights, kunstner2019limitations}.
 In this section, we apply our theory to two standard second-order methods: damped Newton's method (DNM) and natural gradient descent (NGD).
-We provide more accurate results than that derived in \citet{liu2021noise}.
+We provide more accurate results than those derived in \citet{liu2021noise}.
 The derivations are given in Appendix~\ref{app: second order}.
 For DNM, the preconditioning learning rate matrix is defined as $\Lambda:= \lambda A^{-1}$.
 The model fluctuation is shown to be proportional to the inverse of the Hessian: $\Sigma = \frac{\lambda \sigma^2}{gS -\lambda D}A^{-1}$, where $g:=2(1-\mu) - \left(\frac{1-\mu}{1+\mu}+\frac{1}{S}\right)\lambda$.
-The main difference with the previous results is that the fluctuation now depends explicitly on the dimension $D$, and implies a stability condition: $S\geq \lambda D /g$, which corroborates the stability condition in Theorem~\ref{prop: stability}; this implies that the stability of DNM has an intrinsic relation with the dimension of the local landscape, which we leave to a future work to study.
+The main difference with the previous results is that the fluctuation now depends explicitly on the dimension $D$, and implies a stability condition: $S\geq \lambda D /g$, corroborating the stability condition we derived above.
 For NGD, the preconditioning matrix is defined by the inverse of the Fisher information that $\Lambda:= \frac{\lambda}{S} J(\mathbf{w})^{-1} = \frac{\lambda}{S} C^{-1}$.
 We show that $\Sigma =\frac{\lambda}{2}\left(\frac{1}{1+D}\frac{1}{1+\mu}+\frac{1}{1-\mu}\frac{1}{S}\right)A^{-1}$ is one solution when $\sigma=0$, which also contains a correction related to $D$ compared to the result in \citet{liu2021noise} which is $\Sigma = \frac{\lambda}{2}\left(\frac{1}{1+\mu}+\frac{1}{1-\mu}\frac{1}{S}\right)A^{-1}$.
 A consequence is that $J\sim \Sigma^{-1}$.
-The surprising fact is that the stability of both NGD and DNM now crucially depends on $D$; combining with the results in Section~\ref{sec: high dimension linear regression}, this suggests that the dimension of the problem may crucially affect the stability and performance of the minibatch-based algorithms.
+The surprising fact is that the stability of both NGD and DNM now crucially depends on $D$; combining with the results in Sec.~\ref{sec: high dimension linear regression}, this suggests that the dimension of the problem may crucially affect the stability and performance of the minibatch-based algorithms.
+This result also implies that some features we derived are shared across many algorithms that depend on minibatch noise and that our results may be relevant to a broad class of optimization algorithms other than SGD.